Who we are

 A stewardship group is in formation to discuss ongoing matters of the governance and growth of the network.
 A full set of introductions is on the way.

 Phoebe Tickell is a scientist, systems thinker, and founder and director of Moral Imaginations, a non-profit catalysing regenerative futures by igniting humanity's moral imagination.
-Inspired by the Tibetan Shambala Warrior Prophecy and mentored by Joanna Macy, Moral Imaginations shifts worldviews to centre nature, future generations, and an equitable future for all.
-Since 2021, the organisation has worked with 75+ organisations including Camden Council, Defra, IKEA, and the London Marathon, training over 1,000 people.
-It pioneered the first more-than-human perspective into UK government policy-making and created a functioning more-than-human citizens assembly.
+Moral Imaginations works shifts worldviews to centre nature, future generations, and an equitable future for all.
+The organisation pioneered the first more-than-human perspective into UK government policy-making and created a functioning more-than-human citizens assembly.
 In 2022, its award-winning collaboration with Camden Council embedded moral imagination as a practice into council leadership and strategy.

 Lucy Gavaghan is an organiser and researcher with a degree in International Law and International Relations.
 In 2022, she founded the pollen project, an independent storytelling initiative.
 Lucy takes a systems approach and works with international and regional nature-based networks to design creative ways of processing and responding to complex, interconnected, crises.
 Discussions of nature-connectedness and climate breakdown need to be more accessible.
 For that reason, inclusion and accessibility must be at the core of our work.